ui/stamps-api-docs/source/sync_order.rst

 A. Request
 ----------

-You can get a specific order's details by calling the API with these parameters
+You sync up to 100 orders at a time by calling the API with these parameters

 Header
 ______